BrianLondon/fixcol/README.md

 # Fixed

-A library for reading fixed with / column delimited data files.
+A library for reading fixed width / column delimited data files.

 ## Wishlist of new features